-For urgent care inside the CCHP service area, you must visit a CCHP network urgent care provider.
-You do not need pre-approval to get urgent care from an in-network provider.
-If you do not get pre-approval, you may have to pay for the urgent care you get from out-of-network provider inside the CCHP service area.
-For more information on emergency care, urgent care and sensitive care services, go to those headings in this chapter.
+For urgent care inside the CCHP service area, you must go to a CCHP in-network urgent care provider.
+You do not need pre-approval (prior authorization) to get urgent care from an in-network provider.
+You do need to get pre-approval (prior authorization) to get urgent care from an out-of-network provider inside the CCHP service area.